rreece/rreece.github.io/outline-of-philosophy/invitation.md

     the scientific method of justifying empirical claims is a route to knowledge, if not the chief or only route to knowledge.
     Science should be guiding in what we claim to know.
+2.  *skepticism of a priori metaphysics* -
+    TODO.
-2.  an *ontological commitment to the products of science* - Science should be guiding in what we claim there is.
+3.  an *ontological commitment to the products of science* - TODO.
+    Science should be guiding in what we claim there is.